Low AMH and Acupuncture and Your Fertility

 What Causes Low Ovarian Reserve?

 Most of the time, the cause of diminished ovarian reserve is unknown.
-From a Western medicine perspective it is often related to simple age and genetic changes.
+From a Western medical perspective, it is often related to simple age and genetic changes.
 Some specific things can cause or contribute to diminished ovarian reserve including: